Ch4s3r/cat_sitting_book/src/getting_to_know_the_cats.md

-# Getting to know the cats
+# Getting to know the cat

 For your convenience here are some pictures of the cats you should take care of: